GeorgeOsborn97/CI_Project_3/README.md

   ![class info](assets/class-info.png)
   ![cantrip info](assets/cantrip-info.png)
 ### Confirm:
   - At the end of a lot of sections the user will be asked to confirm their choice.
-This boils down to typing "yes" or "No" but it gives the user pause to think before they proceed.
+This boils down to typing "yes" or "no" but it gives the user pause to think before they proceed.
 Instead of being forced into the next section they have time to consider and maybe change their mind if they desire to.
   ![confirm race](assets/confirmation.png)
   ![confirm class](assets/class-confirm.png)
 ### Choose Class:
-  - The second choice the user is presented with is what class they would like to pick. this functions exactly like the race selection.
+  - The second choice the user is presented with is what class they would like to pick.
+This functions exactly like the race selection.
 They can cycle through all the information at their liesure and make what ever choice they desire at the end.
   ![choose class](assets/class-select.png)
 ### Choose Level:
-  - The third choice is the level of their charcater.
+  - The third choice is the level of their character.
 This is an important one as it effects the spells they can select and their hit points.
-What i hope the user can do from here is see what a high level character may look like. often in character creation people are solely worried about level 1 - 5. here someone could see what their character may look like at level 20.
+What I hope the user can do from here is see what a high level character may look like. often in character creation people are worried about level 1 - 5.
+Here someone could see what their character may look like at level 20.
   ![choose level](assets/level-choice.png)
   ![level 0](assets/0-level.png)
   ![level 22](assets/22-level.png)
   ![level 10](assets/10-level.png)
 ### Your character so far:
-  - This is where your hit points are rolled and it is a place to pause and see how the charcater is starting to look.
-The user can see all their choices so far and reflect on potentially a name for the charcter that they will get to choose later.
+  - This is where your hit points are rolled and it is a place to pause and see how the character is starting to look.
+The user can see all their choices so far and reflect on a name for the character that they will get to choose later.
   ![hit points and your character so far](assets/hp-so-far.png)
 ### Choose Abilities:
   - This is where the user will assign their ability scores.
 They can assign any number to any ability.
-Hopefully from redaing about their class they know roughly what skills to optimise, but they are feee to make any choice they like. they also have the abiility to reassign any f the scores they have set.
+Hopefully from reading about their class they know roughly what skills to optimise, but they are free to make any choice they like. they also have the ability to reassign any of the scores they have set.
   ![choose abilities](assets/ability-score.png)
   ![second roll](assets/second-roll.png)
   ![reassign abilities](assets/re-assign.png)
   ![confirm reassign abilities](assets/re-assign2.png)
 ### Choose Proficencies:
   - The next choice the user will have is to choose two skills to make proficient.
-Now in the real game some classes and races have pre set proficiencies this isnt something i had time to implement nut may do in the future.
+Now in the real game some classes and races have pre set proficiencies this isnt something I had time to implement but I may do in the future.
 For now the user gets the choice of a set of class specific skills to make their charcter proficent in.
   ![choose proficiencies](assets/prof-choice.png)
   ![prof confirm](assets/prof-confirmation.png)
 ### Choose cantrips and spells:
   - This next choice is not for every class. only spell casters get the opportunity to choose spells.
-Cantrips are a certain type of spell they dont use spell slots.
+Cantrips are a certain type of spell, they dont use spell slots.
 The cantrip list is also different for every class, The Paladin is the only class that has access to spells but not cantrips.
 The spell lists are leveled and different levels have access to higher tiers of spells.
 There is also no difference in what levelled spells are available to different classes.
 Furthermore different leveled characters can choose more cantrips and spells.
-This section and the next work just like the class and race options. the user can loook over every spell before making any decisions.
+This section and the next work just like the class and race options. the user can look over every spell before making any decisions.
   ![choose cantrips](assets/choose-cantrip.png)
   ![choose spells](assets/choose-spell.png)
 ### Choose Equipment:
   - Next the user can choose what weapons they would like.
-Some of the classes get 2 weapons some get 1.
-There are also 2 lists and each class can only pick from 1 list.
+Some of the classes get 2 weapons for example he Rogue gets 2 simple weapons. some only get 1.
+There are also 2 lists martial and simple, each class can only pick from 1 list.
   ![choose equipment](assets/choose-weapon.png)
 ### Choose Name:
   - Finally the user can choose a name for their character.
 I purposly put this at the end as I thought it was a nice way to cap off the creation of a character.